-California is striving to replace natural gas appliances with electric models.
+California is striving to upgrade natural gas appliances with electric replacements.
 The movement towards building electrification continues to gain traction and support.
 What’s the big deal with electrification, and how could it impact you?

 Cooking with Gas

 While camping or backpacking, I’m always thankful for a warm cup of tea on a brisk morning or a hot meal at the end of a long day.
 Thanks to a nifty gas-powered camp stove I can bring a pot of water to a roaring boil in a few minutes.

 For many of us, fuel consumption isn’t relegated to time spent in the backcountry.
 Most of us use fuel in our homes every day in the form of natural gas for cooking, water and space heating, and even laundry.
 While cheap and convenient, there’s a downside.
 Natural gas is a leading source of greenhouse gas emissions in California and the nation.

 So what exactly is the big deal with burning fossil fuels anyway and how does it impact me?